Ulcerating cancer wounds

 - specialist nurses in wound care (often called tissue viability nurses).

-They will advise you how to care for the wound and explain how the symptoms can be controlled.
+They will give you advice about how to care for the wound and explain how the symptoms can be controlled.
 The nursing team will help you to manage the wound so that you can get on with your day-to-day life.
-It is best not to use your own dressings or creams on the wound without checking them with the nurses.

 You may be referred to a specialist palliative care team for advice.
 The team is made up of people who are experts in managing symptoms.
-There are palliative care teams based in hospitals and the community.
+There are palliative care teams based in hospitals, hospices and the community.

 Leakage or discharge is probably the most common symptom of an ulcerating wound.
-It often happens because of infection.
+It often happens because of an infection in the wound.

 Your nurse will usually suggest an absorbent dressing with additional padding to help with this problem.
 Some wound dressings can be left in place for several days, depending on the amount of leakage and where the wound is.
 Sometimes only the top layer of the dressing needs to be changed.